 The MSP Excellence Awards recognize excellence by Microsoft's top suppliers in performance, relationship, value, reduced risk, diversity, sustainability, and impact sourcing.

-SSPA program process updates
+SSPA program updates

 Supplier parental leave